rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 #### GET /api/v1/games/today

 Retrieves all the games scheduled for today.
+`today` is understood to represent the current week in the schedule (defined by the Scoreboard:Week application setting).

 #### GET /api/v1/games/{id}

-Retrieves the game data for the specified id.
+Retrieves the game data for the specified game id.

-Returns a 400 if no id parameter is provided.
+Returns a 400 if no game id parameter is provided.

-Returns a 404 if the id cannot be found.
+Returns a 404 if the game id cannot be found.

 #### GET /api/v1/games/{id}/stats

-Retrieves the game statistics for the specified id.
+Retrieves the game statistics for the specified game id.

-Returns a 400 if no id parameter is provided.
+Returns a 400 if no game id parameter is provided.

-Returns a 404 if the id cannot be found.
+Returns a 404 if the game id cannot be found.

 ### SignalR Hub

 #### /hub/plays

-The hub endpoint exposes the method used by the [Worker](./src/Hosts/Football.Worker) game simulation that sends play data to the [Blazor](./src/Hosts/Football.Blazor) web clients.
+The hub endpoint exposes the method called by the [Web Worker](/src/Hosts/Football.Worker), which sends play data to the [Blazor](./src/Hosts/Football.Blazor) web clients.